kalendar/assessments/srl/motivation/anxiety/low.md

 ## Anxiety

 Test anxiety is experienced as negative thoughts (worries, fears), uncomfortable and unpleasant feelings (anxiety), and physical reactions (increased pulse rate).
-The SRL survey results suggest that you have a **high level of test anxiety**.
+The SRL assessment results suggest that you have a **high level of test anxiety**.
 This means that you tend to worry a lot about how you will perform on exams.
 You might also feel on edge or have trouble focusing on schoolwork because of worrying.

 The following scenario might seem familiar to you: